 The LG 34GL750 manages to deliver both an immersive image quality and fluid performance in fast-paced games thanks to its ultra-wide resolution and IPS panel.
 The price could be a bit lower though and the HDR support is essentially useless.

-The LG 34GL750 monitor combines the immersive ultrawide viewing experience with a rapid refresh rate and a quick response time speed.
+The LG 34GL750 monitor combines the immersive ultrawide viewing experience with a fast refresh rate and a quick response time speed.

-Moreover, it offers plenty of features including AMD FreeSync, 1ms Motion Blur Reduction, and HDR (High Dynamic Range).
+Moreover, it offers lots of features including AMD FreeSync, 1ms Motion Blur Reduction, and HDR (High Dynamic Range).

 The LG 34GL750-B is based on an IPS panel with true 8-bit color depth, 99% sRGB gamut, a 300-nit peak brightness, a static contrast ratio of 1,000:1, and 178-degree wide viewing angles.

 Now, while it does feature HDR, the support is software-emulated only.
 In other words, the display doesn’t have any special capabilities that would actually improve the HDR image quality; it can just accept and display the HDR signal.

 In fact, the LG 34GL750 doesn’t even qualify for VESA’s entry-level DisplayHDR 400 certification, which requires a wider color gamut (at least 90% DCI-P3) and a higher peak luminance (at least 400-nits).